 In Swift, we use the

 var keyword to declare a variable.
-While this is similar to how variables are declared in other programming languages, I strongly advise you to not think about other programming languages when using the
+While this is similar to how variables are declared in other programming languages, I strongly advise you not to think about other programming languages when using the

 var keyword in Swift.
 There are a few important differences.